 This got my analytical brain moving and processing the idea of being able to take away someone’s pain and if that would really be a good idea.
 Of course we can’t wave a magic wand and *poof* everything is all good, but even if we could how beneficial would that be?

 It goes without saying that if we could change the past, we’d never want anyone to go through any type of abuse, much less ourselves.
-After all it’s changed our lives in ways we could never imagine at the time and ways we wish we could forget now.
+After all it’s changed our lives in ways we could never imagine then, and ways we wish we could forget now.

 While thinking about this topic, I came across an Instagram post from a person I follow, Fightingformei.
 She had posted a short video, which I encourage you to watch, it only takes less than a minute.